balvig/motion-hybrid/README.md

 end
 ```

-Create one or more screens and set their paths:
+Instantiate one or more screens and set their paths:

 ```ruby
 # app/app_delegate.rb